outmoded/hapijs.com/tutorials/auth.md

 The `next` method here is a callback with the signature `function (err)` and must be called when authentication of the payload is complete.
 If `err` is null, the payload is successfully authenticated.
 If it is `false`, it indicates that authentication could not be performed.
 If it is any other value, that value will be used as the error response to the user (again, recommended to use [boom](https://github.com/hapijs/boom)).

+Let's look at an example of how to authenticate a user using a posted json payload

 ```javascript
 var Hapi   = require('hapi');
 var server = new Hapi.Server(3000);